dgaydukov/cert-aws/files/sa.md

 ASG (Auto Scaling group) - a collection of same ec2 managed by AS. if you delete ASG all instances of it's type would be deleted.
 You can configure SNS to get notification when your ASG scales out/in or replace unhealthy instance.
 LC (launch configuration) - template that ASG uses to launch new instances.
 One ASG use one LC.
 You can't modify LC, if you need to change some params you should create new LC and update your ASG.
+You can use on-demand or spot instances in LC, in case of spot you should set bid price in LC.
 ASG can launch your instances across multiple AZ but only within same region.

 lifecycle hooks - you can execute some logic after AS create new instance (useful when you don't have ready to use AMI and need to tune instance after creation).